Once one dismisses

 - The Buffy the Vampire Slayer Alternate Universe where Willow and Xander were vampires and its Rocks Fall, Everyone Dies at the end would qualify.
 Though given the point of the episode wasn't so much that the world they had was good as that Buffy had done a lot less harm than good over the course of the series, the bar is set low enough to be highly reasonable.

-- Anyanka invokes this, or possibly its inverse, in the climax, by saying she doesn't even know what the original universe was like; Giles responds "it has to be better than this."
+- Anyanka invokes this, or possibly its inverse, in the climax, asking Giles how he knows the original reality was any better.
+Giles responds, "Because it has to be."
 Smash.

 - In Doctor Who we have the alternate universe created when Donna turns right in "Turn Left", which causes the Doctor to die at the Thames Barrier when he defeats the Racnoss, and several contemporary attacks on Earth to cause mass casualties, and/or wipes out several of the Doctor's allies (including Martha, who he never met here).
 Naturally, Donna set her timeline back on its proper course at the end of the episode.